Stress and psoriatic disease

 - Exercise.
 Exercise increases production of endorphins, chemicals that improve mood and energy.
 Exercise also has been shown to improve sleep and decrease anxiety.
 A large U.S. study showed that women who regularly participate in vigorous exercise are less likely to get psoriasis than less-active women.
 If you haven’t been active for awhile, get tips on starting, or resuming, an exercise program »

 - Get outside help.
 Consider taking a course in stress management or finding a therapist in your area who specializes in stress management.
+If you need help finding resources in your area, contact NPF’s Patient Navigation Center.
+Our Patient Navigators are here to help you with all aspects of stress management – from finding specialists to providing expert tips.
 Connecting with others who know what you are going through can help, too.
 Connect with people living with psoriasis and psoriatic arthritis on TalkPsoriasis.org.